logion-network/logion-wallet/README.md

 * The [Node](https://github.com/logion-network/logion-node) is the implementation of the chain.
 * The [Typescript backend](https://github.com/logion-network/logion-backend-ts) stores data which cannot be exposed publicly, or which wait legal officer's approval.
 * The [Wallet](https://github.com/logion-network/logion-wallet) is the user application.

+## Generating custom types for Polkadot JS

+The logion-chain SDK must be synchronized each time the logion node API changes (new custom types, queries, transactions, etc.).
+To do so:

+1. Update `src/logion-chain/interfaces/definitions.ts` file (may not be needed)
+2. Start a local logion node
+3. Run `yarn generate:defs-meta`

+You are then able to fix and/or enrich the logion-chain SDK.